Equine metabolic syndrome

 Equine metabolic syndrome (EMS) is an endocrinopathy affecting horses and ponies.
 It is of primary concern due to its link to obesity, insulin dysregulation, and subsequent laminitis.
 There are some similarities in clinical signs between EMS and pituitary pars intermedia dysfunction, also known as PPID or Cushing's disease, and some equines may develop both, but they are not the same condition, having different causes and different treatment.

 Pathogenesis

-The cells of adipose (fat) tissue synthesizes hormones known as adipokines.
+The cells of adipose (fat) tissue synthesize hormones known as adipokines.
 In humans, dysfunction of adipose tissue, even in cases without obesity, has been associated with the development of insulin resistance, hypertension, systemic inflammation, and increased risk of blood clots (thrombosis).
 The inflammation produced by these hormones are thought to inflame adipose tissue, leading to the production of more adipokines and perpetuation of the cycle, and a constant low-level, pro-inflammatory state.
 Although it is suspected that a similar mechanism occurs in horses, further research is needed.